banatibalazs/pdf-watermark-remover/README.md

     <img src='gifs/mask.png' width='32%' />
 </p>

-- After finishing the mask, set the parameters for the watermark removal.
+- After finishing the mask, **set the parameters for the watermark removal**.
   - **mode**: It has two values:
     - **inpainting**: The watermark area is filled in using an inpainting algorithm, which tries to reconstruct the missing parts based on the surrounding pixels.
     - **most_common_color**: The watermark area is filled with the most common color in the image, which can be effective for simple watermarks on uniform backgrounds.